 History

-Founded in 2001 when residents of Worcester’s Main South and Piedmont neighborhoods came together around environmental justice concerns, Worcester Roots Project has led the way for youth leadership in environmental, social and economic justice organizing in Worcester.
+Founded in 2001 when residents of Worcester’s Main South and Piedmont neighborhoods came together around environmental justice concerns, Worcester Roots (originally named Worcester Roots Project) has led the way for youth leadership in environmental, social and economic justice organizing in Worcester.

 In 2008, Worcester Roots helped to unify Green Jobs supporters in Worcester as a lead organizer for the Worcester Green Jobs Coalition.